S2E/s2e-old/docs/FAQ.rst

 * By default, S2E flushes the translation block cache on every state switch.
   S2E does not implement copy-on-write for this cache, therefore it must flush the cache to ensure correct execution.
-In particular, this prevents clobbering in case there are two paths that execute different code loaded to the same memory locations.
+Flushing prevents clobbering in case there are two paths that execute different code loaded to the same memory locations.
   Flushing is expensive in case of frequent state switches.
 In most of the cases, it is not necessary, e.g., if you execute a program that does not use self-modifying code or frequently loads/unloads libraries.
 In this case,